Student Research Grants

 How to apply for student research grantsInformation at bottom of page.

-The SRG application submission deadline is slated for March 1, 2015.
+The SRG application submission deadline is March 1, 2015.
 Preference will be given to those applicants who are SEG Student Members.
 Inquiries may be directed to email@example.com.

 Grants Have Been Awarded from the Following Funds:

 Previous Student Research Grant Awards: 2014 | 2013 | 2012 | 2011 | 2010

 - Hugh E. McKinstry Fund supports "study, research and teaching of the science of economic geology or for related projects," with preference given to field and related laboratory research by graduate students.
 Geologists on study-leave from their employment are also eligible to apply.